autistic-symposium/coinmixer-py/README.md

 # Coin Mixer 🐍💎

-As Bitcoin is not an anonymous protocol (but a pseudonymous system), our **Jobcoin Mixer** is a great way to maintain your privacy on the Jobcoin Network (for a tiny small fee 😉)!
+As Bitcoin is not an anonymous protocol (but a pseudonymous system), our **Coin Mixer** PoC is an approach of maintaining privacy on our Aquario Coin Network (for a tiny small fee 😉)!

 We use [Coin Mixer Server API endpoints]() to deploy our sophisticated mixer algorithm to your coin deposit!